People

 Opportunities

-Staff (postdocs and researchers): engineering, physics, chemistry, computer/data science, life sciences – any STEM background is great, as long as 1. you are great at it, and 2. you are excited to learn and do a bit of everything else.
+Staff (postdocs, officers/assistants): engineering, physics, chemistry, computer/data science, life sciences – any STEM background is great, as long as 1. you are great at it, and 2. you are excited to learn and do a bit of everything else.

 Every day is something different.
 Contact us to find out more!